-During the Scheme year, the Trustee revised the return target for the portfolio from 3.3% pa above gilts, to 2.9% pa above gilts, net of investment management fees, following the gilt market volatility during September-October 2023.
+The return target for the portfolio remained at 2.9% pa above gilts net of investment management fees, during the Scheme year.

 The Trustee has considered the risks associated with a return target of this level.
 The Fiduciary Manager is tasked with reducing risk to the extent possible for the specified return target.